RahulAggarwal1016/dotfiles/README.md

 To store our dotfiles we are using a git bare repository.
 Learn more about them here before proceeding https://www.atlassian.com/git/tutorials/dotfiles

+- Don't pull into a bare git repository
+- Don't cd into a bare git repository (perform commands from $HOME)

 1. Clone the repository into your systems configuration directory.

 ```